Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 Monday, as he took the reins from Lightfoot, he praised her historic milestone of serving as the city’s first Black woman and openly gay mayor.

-At times, Johnson stumbled over his past support of the “defund the police” movement to reallocate law enforcement budgets and send the funds to other social services in the wake of the 2020 Minneapolis police murder of George Floyd, as well as his close ties to the powerful CTU.
+At times on the campaign trail, Johnson stumbled over his past support of the “defund the police” movement to reallocate law enforcement budgets and send the funds to other social services in the wake of the 2020 Minneapolis police murder of George Floyd, as well as his close ties to the powerful CTU.
 But he overcame those weaknesses after arguing a holistic approach that includes reimagining the role of policing in Chicago, taxing the rich and directing massive investments toward education and other social services.

 Johnson will imminently face the decision of who to pick as his permanent Chicago police superintendent while the department continues to struggle with a federal consent decree, in place in 2019 and on the heels of a U.S. Department of Justice investigation after a CPD officer murdered Laquan McDonald.
 He also faces the task of delivering his signature campaign pledges of promoting 200 detectives to chip away at lackluster homicide clearance rates and doubling youth employment.